Mazahir26/Bello/README.md

 ### ...
-Will you Use this code Commercially?
-Rest assured you can use it freely and without having to mention anything.
+Will you use this code Commercially?
+Rest assured, you can use it freely and without having to mention anything!